leodube/DigitalGarden/📕 Reading/Scientific Papers/Physical Exertion and Working Efficiency of Reforestation Workers.md

 ## Background
+I have included some of the most interesting facts from the background for this paper.

 - Canada's forests account for 27% of the country's land mass.
 - Forestry is worth $6 billion per annum.
 - Workers carried loads of approximately 17 kg for distances of 16 km per day with an average heart rate (HR) of 60%-75% of maximal heart rate ($HR_{max}$).

 ## Methods
-The most interesting part of the methods is the *video-recording & analysis*, and the *data & statistical analyses*.
+The most interesting part of the methods section is the *video-recording & analysis*, and the *data & statistical analyses*.

 >[!note]
 > Data collection occurred in the middle of a reforestation season (June and July) to avoid making measures on workers who were still learning tasks.